hozana/next-translate-routes/README.md

   }
 ```

 When `debug` is set to true, you will get some logs, both in the server terminal and in the browser console.
+By default, you will get some logs for each `router.push` and `router.replace`, but not `router.prefetch`.
+To enable logs for `router.prefetch` too, you can set debug to `withPrefetch`.

 If `routesDataFileName` is defined, to `'routesData'` for example, next-translate-routes will look in the `pages` folder for files named `routesData.json` or `routesData.yaml` instead of the default `_routes.json` or `_routes.yaml`.

 If `routesTree` is defined, next-translate-routes won't parse the `pages` folder and will use the given object as the routes tree.
 If you uses it, beware of building correctly the routes tree to avoid bugs.

 #### Constrained dynamic paths segments